Andonome/stories/rules.md

 0. Bugger all
 1. Animal sentience: a single task, followed by instinct.
 2. Basic self-awareness: the spell has -5 Intelligence and Charisma.
-3. Real intelligence: the spell has
+3. Real intelligence: the spell has Intelligence and Charisma 0.
 4. Self-preservation: the spell will attempt to not go out.

 ### Complex